 If you have designed or wrote some test cases from the requirement specifications then just show them those test cases.
 Let them know your stuff as you are going to critic on developers work!

 Use of Bug tracker:

-Some testers have habit to report each and everything publicly.
+Some testers have a habit to report each and everything publicly.
 This attitude hurts the developers.
 So if you have logged any bug then let the bug tracking system report it to respective developers and managers.
-Also don’t each time rely on bug tracker, talk personally to developers what you logged and why you logged?
+Also, don’t each time rely on the bug tracker, talk personally to developers what you logged and why you logged?